-Solution 2.2 for problem 2
+Option 2.2 for problem 2

 By using the syntax element rpl_info_in_ph_flag which specifies whether reference picture list information is present in the PH, mvd_l1_zero_flag is specified in the picture header or in the slice header exclusively.
+As a result, the encoder can switch mvd_l1_zero_flag by the reference picture list structure.